 Remember, no matter how safe they claim to be, web services can be hacked (or simply go bankrupt).
 When this happens, you could lose all your money.
 Bitcoin has no central entity, meaning there’s no financial guarantee that you will get your bitcoin back if they somehow disappear.

 Obviously, there is no way to perfectly protect your money, but buying a hardware wallet is a good place to start.
 Personally I’ve bought a Trezor, but there are plenty of other options available out there.
 A hardware wallet like the Trezor stores your cryptographic keys (the sequences you use to send or receive bitcoin).
-Bitcoin has no central entity, meaning there’s no financial guarantee that you will get your bitcoin back.
 Your computer sends each transaction to the device, and the device makes the transaction.
 There is no flow of information from the wallet to your computer, which makes it much harder for a malicious third party to compromise your bitcoin by hacking into your computer.

 Moreover, if you lose your device or break it, you can recover your bitcoin from the “initialization seed” given to you when you initialize the device for the first time.